codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/checkpoints-app-store.md

 description: "A guide to getting Xero's App Store Partner certification with Codat"
 ---

-Codat handles many of [Xero's certification checkpoints](https://developer.xero.com/documentation/xero-app-store/app-partner-guides/certification-checkpoints/) for you.
-However, some checkpoints, especially ones related to your app's UI, require you to take action:

-* Checkpoint 3: Connection
-* Checkpoint 4: Error Handling
-* Checkpoint 8: Sign Up with Xero
-* Checkpoint 12 and 16: Account Mapping if you are creating, updating, or deleting data.
+To receive an App Store Partner certification, all apps connecting to Xero must comply with a list of certification checkpoints, which you can review in detail in Xero's [own documentation](https://developer.xero.com/documentation/xero-app-store/app-partner-guides/certification-checkpoints/).

-We provided you with a detailed breakdown of actions you need to take for each certification checkpoint, and recommend that you work closely with your Codat account team during your implementation.
+Codat handles many of the certification checkpoints for you.
+For those that require you to take action, we prepared this companion guide that helps you understand the steps you need to take.
+We also recommend that you work closely with your Codat account team during your implementation.

 ## Always required